-For Carleton seminars, the comprehensive fee for a one-term seminar covers tuition, room and board, and program-related expenses.
-Travel to the seminar site, books, and personal expenses are your own financial responsibility, as they are when you are studying on campus.
+The comprehensive fee for a one-term seminar covers tuition, room and board, and program-related expenses.
+Travel to the seminar site, books, and personal expenses are the student's own financial responsibility, as they are when studying on campus.

 Billing and financial aid are handled as on-campus.